noispe/esphome_extras/components/icons/README.md

 $ buildtables.py <input.ttf> <output.json>
 ```

-Icons then can be used by including the `icons` component.
+Icons then can be used by including the `icons` component with the following properties:

 - **id**: (Required) The identifier for the icon provider.
 Multiples can be used.
 - **font_file**: (Required) The filename of the `.ttf` file that contains the icons.